 As we took seats around the coffee table.
 I felt everyone was watching me, so I worked to stay detached and stoic.
 Was this the legacy of my Midwestern ancestry, the knowledge of a nearby comforting notebook, the grace of shock, or a little of it all?
 I took a deep breath and began the celebration by thanking everyone for coming.
-Then I read Emily's speech from the third act of Our Town, the play I had been in the month before, and shared two stories I had previously written, one from my science classroom about the death of an iguana and one recently written for my friend Linda, whose mother was in a hospice.
+I read Emily's speech from the third act of Our Town, the play I had been in the month before.
+Then I shared two stories I had written, one from my science classroom about the death of an iguana and one recently written for my friend Linda, whose mother was in a hospice.

 As I lit one of the small candles to the memory of Carlton, I invited others to share.
-One by one a diversity of gifts was presented: a poem read by his maternal grandmother, a picture of his cousin Caleb and him at their grandparents' lake house, and a Bible verse shared by Matt, the preacher's son.
-Then there was a memory from my father, as he recalled sitting with a young Carlton in the church balcony, where he once sat with his own children.
-His Aunt Lydia remembered the large collection of G. I. Joes he gave Caleb.
-Recent news of Carlton came from his outgoing Uncle Buddy who had been in touch with Carlton's friends in California From his Uncle Bruce came a sad reminiscence of sharing the same birthday.
+One by one a diversity of gifts was presented: a poem read by his maternal grandmother, a picture with his cousin Caleb at their grandparents' lake house, and a Bible verse shared by Matt, the preacher's son.

+My father recalled sitting with a young Carlton in the church balcony, where he once sat with his own children.
+Carlton's Aunt Lydia remembered the large collection of G. I. Joes he gave Caleb.
+Recent news of Carlton came from his outgoing Uncle Buddy who had been in touch with Carlton's friends in California.
+From his Uncle Bruce came a sad reminiscence of sharing the same birthday.

 One by one each person presented a connection, then lit a candle.
-Avery, his oldest Flett cousin and now the oldest Flett grandchild, also lit candles for her little half-brother and sister and their mom, who were not present.
+Avery, Carlton's oldest Flett cousin and now the oldest Flett grandchild, also lit candles for her little half-brother and sister and their mom, who were not present.
 Matt's mom lit a candle for Matt's dad, who was also not there.
 I mentally recorded the illumination from the collection of tiny candles as I watched, detached, sitting on the sofa, gathering images and feelings from the afternoon.
-I also listened as words, said and unsaid, vibrated through the living room.
+I listened as words, said and unsaid, vibrated through the living room.